If You're Considering A Dram Shop Claim Against Sherlock's, We Have Some Important Information for You

 The original Sherlock's Pub opened in Houston in 1977, themed after the fictional detective Sherlock Holmes' apartment at 221B Baker Street.
-Around 20 years later the concept was bought by investors Edgar Carlson and Larry Martin.
+Around 20 years later, the rights to the concept were purchased by investors Edgar Carlson and Larry Martin.
 The partners expanded beyond the single pub and created a number of similar offshoots around Texas.
 Several Baker Street Pub & Grills remain open throughout the state, but only one Sherlock's modeled on the original concept remains in Addison.

-According to its records the TABC conducted 33 investigations of various Sherlock's locations since the start of 2011.
-Some were begun by civilian complaints and some by law enforcement information, but across Texas the agency's investigators had to look into quite a number of possible infractions.
+According to its records, the TABC conducted 33 investigations of various Sherlock's locations since the start of 2011.
+Some were initiated due to civilian complaints and some by reports from law enforcement, but across Texas the agency's investigators had to look into quite a number of possible infractions.
 Let's take a look at what the TABC was called in to check, as well as the outcomes of their investigations.

-Important note: An investigation is not by itself an indicator of guilt or innocence.
+Important note: A TABC complaint and investigation is not an indicator of guilt or innocence.
 It only means the agency was called to look into a complaint or allegation.
-If they investigate a location and find that there is no punitive action required, it could mean false allegations were made or there was simply a lack of evidence to follow up.
-Conversely, an investigation closed without further action doesn't necessarily mean the bar didn't misbehave--only that nothing was found to confirm the original complaint.
-Most importantly, as with all crimes and infractions, no one is guilty unless proven so.
+If they investigate a location and find that there no punitive action required, it could mean either that the allegations were false or that there was simply insufficient evidence to prove a violation occurred.
+Conversely, an investigation closed without further action doesn't necessarily mean the bar did nothing wrong--only that nothing was found to confirm the original complaint.
+Most importantly, as with all crimes and civil infractions, no one is guilty unless proven so.

 TABC Investigations of Sherlock's Since 2011